US retail sales rise 0.4% in June in sign of consumer health

 Retail sales account for about one-third of Americans’ spending, while the other two-thirds are in services.

+Manufacturing output recovered a bit in June, rising 0.4%, according to a separate report Tuesday from the Federal Reserve.
+But factory output still plunged 2.2% in the second quarter, held back by tariffs imposed by governments overseas in retaliation for U.S. tariffs, and by the strong dollar, which makes U.S. goods more expensive overseas.

-June’s figures will likely lift many analysts’ forecasts for growth in the April-June quarter.
-Analysts expect the economy to expand at an annual rate of 1.5% to 2% in the second quarter, down from 3.1% in the first quarter.
-But the retail sales figures were better than many economists expected.
+Even with solid retail sales in June, economists forecast that growth will be weaker in the April-June quarter than in the first three months of the year.
+Most forecast it slowed to an annual rate of about 2% in the second quarter, down from 3.1% in the first quarter.

 So far, consumer spending has remained healthy despite the hefty tariffs imposed on billions of dollars of imports as part of President Trump’s trade fights.
 Consumers are also defying, for now, fears that their spending would decline as the impact of Trump’s tax cuts wanes.